 Para Español haga clic AQUI.
 (Coming soon.)

-We have developed five, brief instructional videos on how early care providers and parents can educate children (up to age five) about nutrition during meals through conversation — by asking questions, making statements, setting rules, and praising good behavior.
+We have developed seven, brief instructional videos on how early care providers and parents can engage children in active play and educate children (up to age five) about nutrition during meals.

-Nutrition is an important part of ensuring child health.
-Nutrition “learning experiences for children” is a standard in Caring for Our Children: National Health and Safety Performance Standards (3rd edition)1 (http://cfoc.nrckids.org).
+Opportunities for physical activity and nutrition learning experiences for children are standards in Caring for Our Children: National Health and Safety Performance Standards (3rd edition)1.

 This introductory video explains more about these instructional videos and other resources on this website.
 (2:44)